 Generates Javascript Documentation - ESDoc Tool

-In this blog post, We are going to learn the ESDoc tool-generated documentation for Javascript and the latest ECMA standards.
+In this blog post, we are going to learn about the ESDoc tool-generated documentation for JavaScript and the latest ECMAScript standards.

-ESDoc is documented API generator for javascript applications, It is written in an ES6 language.
-It supports writing documentation for ECMA script code.
+ESDoc is a documented API generator for JavaScript applications written in ES6 language.
+It supports writing documentation for ECMAScript code.

-Documentation for any application is a critical API for a successful application.
-When you are developing an API for clients, the first thing for clients to use this API is, Good documentation about API description is important thing.
-It helps developers to use API with simple
+Documentation for any application is critical for its success.
+When you develop an API for clients, the first thing they need is good documentation about the API.
+It helps developers to use the API easily.

-It is based on plugin-based architecture.
-Everything is based on plugin configuration.
-EsDoc parses the tags from comments of a javascript and generates HTML documentation.
+ESDoc is based on a plugin-based architecture, where everything is configured based on plugins.
+It parses tags from comments in JavaScript code and generates HTML documentation.

 JSDoc is a popular Javascript documentation API generator.
 ESDoc follows the same approach.